90% Industrial and software companies

 There are slight differences between employee and managerial positions.
 Managers often say that they have interesting and diversified tasks, a variety of topics to work on, and that they work in an interdisciplinary team.

-Characteristic features for the workplace environment of technical communicators, i.e., external influences, are:
+Characteristic features for the workplace environment of technical writers, i.e., external influences, are:

 - Permanent position